-The Immediate Story is a clear, simply worded story that is developed by the practitioner and the young person at the point when the young person is removed from the parents’ care.
+The Immediate Story is a clear, simply worded story that is developed by the practitioner and the young person at the point when the young person is removed from the parents’ care to a placement.

-The Immediate Story provides a simple explanation to the young person about the reason for the child protection intervention, about what is happening now or has just happened (for example, the young person being removed from their parents’ care and going to stay with other family members or foster carers), and what is going to happen next in the collaborative planning process.
+The Immediate Story provides a simple explanation to the young person about the reason for the child protection intervention, about what is happening now or has just happened (for example, the young person going to stay with other family members or with foster carers), and what is going to happen next in the collaborative planning process.

-This is a great tool to use when you have removed young people, to help reduce the impact of trauma and share information in a simple yet meaningful way so they understand as much as possible what is happening when entering a placement.
+This tool helps reduce the impact of trauma and shares information in a simple yet meaningful way so young people understand as much as possible what is happening when entering a placement.

 The Three Houses

-The Three Houses tool is intended to help bring the voice of children, adults, young people, and families more fully into information gathering processes, assessments, and plans.
+The Three Houses tool is intended to help bring the voice of children, young people, carers and family members more fully into information gathering processes, assessments, and plans.